 - EFS Volumes

-- FSx for Windows & Lustre file systems
+- FSx for Windows and Lustre file systems

 - AWS Storage Gateway Volumes

-Data can be backed up to different regions and AWS accounts, making it easy to meet compliance and disaster recovery requirements.
+The above ensures that your backup plans can be easily implemented across your entire AWS estate.
+Data can also be backed up to different regions and AWS accounts, making it easy to meet compliance and disaster recovery requirements.
+For more detailed info and pricing visit the AWS Backup pages.